 Currently I'm working on a cross-disciplinary project which is supervised by Professor Jo Angouri and Dr Daniel Dauber, and supported during my fieldwork by Professor Rebecca Piekkari from Aalto University School of Business, Finland.

 My research centres on the lived experience of the multilingual workplace; what opportunities and challenges are associated with employees’ daily realities.
 I am particularly interested in identifying various sensemaking strategies when (non-native) employees try to integrate into their work community.

-Keywords: ethnography; case study; workplace discourse; language & power; professional identity; neoliberalism.
+Keywords: organizational ethnography; workplace discourse; migration; language & power; professional identity.

-My doctoral project was awarded funding from two prestigious and competitive research bodies: the Economic Social and Research Council (ESRC, UK) and the Foundation for Economic Education (Liikesivistysrahasto, Finland), and the Finnish Academy of Science and Letters (Suomalainen Tiedeakatemia, Finland).
+My doctoral project was awarded funding from three prestigious and competitive research bodies: the Economic Social and Research Council (UK), the Foundation for Economic Education (Liikesivistysrahasto, Finland), and the Finnish Academy of Science and Letters (Suomalainen Tiedeakatemia, Finland).